 Alcohol use every day can affect a couple’s intimacy.
 Without it, the reproductive organs are more likely to function normally.
 The new attention to this part of a healthy, loving relationship can strengthen the connection between two people.

-You’ll reduce your risk of accidents
+9) You’ll reduce your risk of accidents

-You may lower the risk of cancer
+10) You may lower the risk of cancer

-Origins Recovery Center is a well-known care provider offering a range of treatment programs targeting the recovery from substance use, mental health issues, and beyond.
-Our primary mission is to provide a clear path to a life of healing and restoration.
-We offer renown clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.
-For information on our programs, call us today: 844-232-3833.
+Origins Recovery Center is a well-known care provider offering a range of treatment programs targeting recovery from substance use, mental health issues, and beyond.
+We offer renowned clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.
+It’s our primary mission to provide a clear path to a life of healing and restoration.